G-Core/gcore-webrtc-sdk-js/packages/rtckit/docs/api/rtckit.webrtcstreamingevents.md

 ## Remarks

-- `MediaDeviceSwitch` - selected input media device has been switched to another one after the former was disconnected - `MediaDeviceSwitchOff` - selected input media device has been disconnected and it was not possible to switch to another one
+- `MediaDeviceSwitch` - selected input media device has been switched to another one after being disconnected.
+Payload: [MediaDeviceSwitchInfo](./rtckit.mediadeviceswitchinfo.md)

+- `MediaDeviceSwitchOff` - selected input media device has been disconnected and it was not possible to switch to another one.
+Payload: [MediaDeviceSwitchOffInfo](./rtckit.mediadeviceswitchoffinfo.md)